-Step 4 After two hours, the nurse takes another blood sample and measures your blood glucose level, to see how your body processed the sugars in the glucose drink.
+Step 4 After 2 hours, the nurse takes another blood sample and measures your blood glucose level, to see how your body processed the sugars in the glucose drink.

-Tip: You shouldn’t eat anything in between the two tests, but if you don’t live near the clinic it’s a good idea to bring a snack with you, as you will probably be hungry afterwards.
+You shouldn’t eat anything before or during the glucose tolerance test.
+But if you don’t live near the clinic it’s a good idea to bring a snack with you, as you will probably be hungry afterwards.

-Clinicians and researchers do not understand yet exactly why some women get gestational diabetes and others don't, but we know that there are some life and family factors that make it more likely in some women.
+We do not understand exactly why some women get gestational diabetes and others don't.
+But we do know that some factors increase the risk.

 If you have had gestational diabetes, you can help to reduce your risk of future health issues by maintaining a healthy weight, exercising and eating a balanced diet.